Requesting temporary protection

 The following persons may be excluded from temporary protection:

-- they have committed a crime against peace, a war crime or a crime against humanity, as defined in the international instruments drawn up to make provision in respect for such crimes;
+- that they have committed a crime against peace, a war crime or a crime against humanity, within the meaning of the international instruments drawn up to provide for provisions relating to such crimes;

-- they have committed a serious crime under ordinary law outside the Grand Duchy of Luxembourg before being admitted as beneficiaries of temporary protection;
+- that they have committed a serious offence under common law outside Luxembourg prior to being admitted to Luxembourg as beneficiaries of temporary protection;

-- they have been guilty of acts contrary to the purposes and principles of the United Nations;
+- that they have engaged in acts contrary to the purposes and principles of the United Nations;

 How to proceed